Solution to the puzzle Tracks.

 cols_in_left_part = 8

-#constraints for the cols of the field
+#constraints for the cols of the grid

 cols_constr =[3,3,2,1,4,3,2,3,6,3,4,3,5,2,2,3]